 Between March of 1776 and March of 1778, the government of South Carolina reworked its Constitution and its voting districts once again.
-When the final State Constitution was issued on March 19, 1778, it included two more voting precincts with associated allocated representation - Orange Parish created out of part of St. Matthew's Parish and All Saints Parish created out of part of Prince George, Winyah Parish.
-For some reason, the much earlier-created St. Luke's Parish within the Beaufort District was never acknowledged - either by the people or the new Provincial government.
+When the updated State Constitution was issued on March 19, 1778, it included two more voting precincts with associated allocated representation - Orange Parish created out of part of St. Matthew's Parish and All Saints Parish created out of part of Prince George's, Winyah Parish.
+For some unknown reason, the much earlier-created St. Luke's Parish within the Beaufort District was never acknowledged - either by the people or the new Provincial government.

 This hodge-podge of nomenclature seemed to make sense to most of the people.
 Those living in the backcountry and the upcountry did not want "parishes" and they never had to use them.
 Those in the lowcountry that were accustomed to "parishes" got to keep them.
 The greatest confusion was what to do about the "old 1768/1769 Districts?"
 Neither Constitution mentions them.
 It is apparent that the State's leaders wanted to get rid of that terminology, but it was stuck with them.
 Part of the problem was that the very first "calls for militia" went out under the "old 1768/1769 District" terminology.

 Yes, from the beginning in January of 1775, calls went out for men to raise up in local militias - as they had been doing for almost a century - and the commanders immediately began using the "old 1768/1769 District" names.
-So did the Council of Safety in Charleston.
+So did the Council of Safety in Charlestown.
 Orders went out for the province to assemble 13 regiments of militia: one for each District, one for each County (well, two for Craven County - upper and lower).

 Huh?
 Where did "County" come from?
 Oh yes, South Carolina had four "really old" counties that people had not stopped using - ever.
 Berkeley County, Colleton County, Craven County, and Granville County.
 These had been in existence UNTIL the "old 1768/1769 Districts" were created - only a few years before the Revolution.
-They were supposed to "go away" in 1768/1769, but the oldtimers simply could not let go.
+They were supposed to "go away" in 1768/1769, but the oldtimers simply would not let go.

 And, this only added to the confusion - especially for folks researching South Carolina in the American Revolution.
 Certainly, those living at the time fully comprehended all of this.